 The heavy lid of my new Milo by Kana is heavy enough to seal the steam required for cooking the perfect Biryani.

-I cooked the perfect chicken curry in my Milo by Kana then layered it with fried onions and rice.
-Popped the Milo in the oven for baking.
+I cooked the Chicken Curry in Milo by Kana then layered it with fried onions and rice and popped the Milo in the oven for baking.
 And, viola, the phenomenally delicious Chicken Biryani was ready in no time.
 I wish you could smell the aroma of my Biryani when I opened the lid.

-Traditionally Biryani is cooked with locking the steam method.
-Chicken curry gets cooked in a heavy bottom pan then gets layered with partially cooked rice.
-Locking the steam in the pot and cooking the aldente rice to perfection by locked steam in the pot gives the Chicken Biryani the aroma and flavors it is famous for all over South Asia.
-Since the majority of the pot lids aren’t heavy enough to keep the steam locked in the pot, we South Asians use dough or aluminum foil to seal the steam locked in the pot.
-However, cooking in a Dutch oven with the heavy lid that comes with it cuts my work in half.
+Traditionally Biryani is cooked with the steam locking method.
+Chicken curry layered with partially cooked rice.
+Locking the steam in the pot and cooking the rice to perfection.
+Steaming gives the Chicken Biryani the aroma and flavors it is famous for all over South Asia.

 Easy Chicken Biryani

 For Chicken Curry

 - 4 boneless chicken breasts , cut into about 1 ½ inches small pieces